Please subscribe to CNL2 – This beautiful success cannot survive with only 49 Subscribers

 All of these things can be done — all of these conversations can be had — in a way that is respectful and polite.
 Inclusive.
 Active listening.
 CNL2 is all about finding the middle and bringing more people into the middle.
 It’s time to reduce the way people are siloed and isolated and rebuild a sense of shared community.
 Through conversation.
 Through art.
 Through music.
 Through dance.
 Through comedy.
 Through sports.
 Through talk.

-Yes, we are having financial trouble with CNL2!
-(See the numbers at the top of this page.)
+Yes, we are having financial challenges with CNL2.
 But we haven’t failed.
 Jeremy and I have succeeded in bringing amazing content to this website, and in building a studio and a capacity to televise anything live — all in one year.
 So we have succeeded.
 CNL2 is a success by any measure, except for our number of paying subscribers.
 That can be fixed in a few days.
-Whether CNL2 continues or whether CNL2 stops, we consider our work a success.

 Please subscribe today, and let us keep building all this for you.

-We need 91 more annual or lifetime subscriptions as soon as possible.
+We need hundreds more annual or lifetime subscriptions as soon as possible.

 Visit here to buy your subscription (lifetime, annual, or monthly).